keuperj/ZumiWorld/remote.md

 We use a combination of a reverse web-proxy (*Traefik*) on the server and SSH port-forwarding to get this done...

 ### On the Zumi
-Use ssh to get on the zumi console.
+Use ssh to get on the Zumi console.

 #### install screen
 ```